 Counter Stools

-Height: Typically 24" to 27", designed for kitchen counters or islands (35" to 39" high).
+Height: Typically 24" to 27", ideal for kitchen counters or islands that are 35" to 39" high.

 Bar Stools